1ShoukR/waitress-backend/README.md

 ## Introduction

-This is the project repository for Equimanager.
+This is the project repository for Waotress.

 ## Getting Started